liip/LiipImagineBundle/Resources/doc/configuration.md

  - `data_loader` - override the default data loader
  - `controller`
     - `filter_action` - override the default controller action
-    - `runtime_config_action` - override the default controller action for runtime config
+    - `filter_runtime_action` - override the default controller action for runtime config
  - `route` - optional list of route requirements, defaults and options using in the route loader.
 Add array with keys 'requirements', 'defaults' or 'options'.

     default: empty array